- restrooms with accessible toilets

-Trams - Tram number 5 or 64 along Dandenong Road or Tram number 78 or 79 along Chapel street .
+Tram number 5 or 64 along Dandenong Road or Tram number 78 or 79 along Chapel Street.

-Train – Get off the Sandringham train line at Windsor station.
-Walk one block south along Chapel street and cross over Dandenong Rd, continue walking west along Dandenong Rd and access Alma park from the northern park perimeter.
+Get off the Sandringham train line at Windsor station.
+Walk one block south along Chapel Street and cross over Dandenong Road, continue walking west along Dandenong Road and access Alma Park from the northern park perimeter.

-Large parties and gathering require a permit – please check the wedding and functions in parks page for information.
+Large parties and gatherings require a permit.
+Please check the outdoor weddings and celebrations page for information.

 Alma Park was formally established as crown land in August 1868, on request from residents of East St Kilda.
 Previously known as the East St Kilda Recreation Reserve, it was used as a loam deposit, a depot for road metal and also a grazing ground for animals.
 In 1859 the land was divided into two by the Sandringham railway line.

-Today the Alma park encompasses significant avenues of mature trees, a colourful central shrub walk, bike path, playground, gazebo, sports oval, toilets and BBQ facilities.
+Today, Alma Park encompasses significant avenues of mature trees, a colourful central shrub walk, bike path, playground, gazebo, sports oval, toilets and BBQ facilities.

 The park features the artwork 'Listening Place' by artist Julie Shields with the sound installation designed by Ros Bandt for the Margins, Memories and Markers project.
 The artwork captures stories and memories of local resident living in the St Kilda East area.